Daniel Van de Wiele

-Daniel Van de Wiele (born November 10, 1956 in Leuven, Belgium), is a boxing referee, most notable for his refereeing of the WBC heavyweight titlefight between Lennox Lewis and Hasim Rahman on April 21, 2001.
-He has also refereed the 2009 the WBC heavyweight titlefight between Vitaly Klitschko and Juan Carlos Gómez, which ended in the ninth round with Gómez unable to continue.
+Daniel Van de Wiele (born November 10, 1956, in Leuven, Belgium), is a boxing referee, most notable for his refereeing of the WBC heavyweight title fight between Lennox Lewis and Hasim Rahman on April 21, 2001.
+He has also refereed the 2009 the WBC heavyweight title fight between Vitaly Klitschko and Juan Carlos Gómez, which ended in the ninth round with Gómez unable to continue.

 Work as referee

 Van de Wiele started his work as a boxing referee on December 13, 1980.
-Since then, Daniel Van de Wiele has refereed over 680 titlefights.
+Since then, Daniel Van de Wiele has refereed over 680 title fights.
 His most notable fights refereeing include the 2001 WBC Heavyweight title and the 2009 WBC Heavyweight title.